 Kingfisher, probably better known for its B&Q Big Box outlets, is already active in ten countries, including China, Russia and Turkey.
 Nearly half of group earnings are, however, achieved in France via the Castorama and Brico Dépôt banners, which Kingfisher hopes to supplement by the acquisition of Mr.Bricolage.

-With annual revenues last year of around €14bn, net cash in excess of €630m, and a stock market valuation that has more than doubled under Cheshire's tenure as CEO since 2008, the London-based plc is in an excellent position to invest further in western Europe.
+With annual revenues last year of around €14bn, net cash in excess of €630m, and a stock market valuation that has more than doubled under Cheshire's tenure since 2008, the London-based plc is in an excellent position to invest further in western Europe.

 True, the retailer is now entering an oversaturated segment dominated by local players such as Obi, Bauhaus, Rewe or Hornbach.
 But Cheshire's blue eyes are not naive when it comes to Germany.

 The quiet and polite Englishman helped extract Castorama from the mess it had got itself into east of the Rhine over ten years ago.
 Cheshire also knows the country well through a twelve-year partnership with Hornbach which ended at the end of 2013 when the German family owners bought back Kingfisher's minority stake for a an estimated €100m.

 Ian Cheshire (55) will remain CEO until around the end of this year when he will hand over the reins to Castorama boss Véronique Laury.
 In a talk with our newspaper at this year's World Retail Congress in Paris, the Englishman explains why Madame Laury will also inherit a promising concept in a new land.